meera123-blip/Namaste-React/Chapter 03 - Laying the Foundation/Theory/Session 3 Theory.md

 ## Q: What is `JSX`?
 A: JSX stands for JavaScript XML.
-JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+JSX allows us to write HTML like elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
 JSX makes it easier to write and add HTML in React.
-JSX converts HTML tags into react elements.
+Babel converts jsx to javascript.

 ### Example 1 using JSX:
 ```